Family Style Sushi: Chirashi and Oshizushi Trays

 • We’ll start with some quick pickled ginger, and learn the secrets of perfect sushi rice.

 • We’ll create a beautiful chirashi bowl, using the washoku principles of traditional Japanese food preparation.
-Our fillings will reflect the colors and tastes of the season and region, from late-summer vegetables to both cooked and raw seafood.
+Our fillings will reflect the colors and tastes of the season and region.
+Ingredients may include raw fish.

 • Need a new skill?
 Try your hand at kinshi tamago (egg ribbons).